phantomaton-ai/nihiland/index.md

 (More details to come in each land's section!)

 *   The Carousel of Regret
-*   The Hall of Broken Mirrors
+*   The Hall of Broken Mirrors: A disorienting maze filled with distorted reflections, forcing you to confront your own flaws and imperfections.
+Prepare for an existential crisis!
 *   The Bureaucracy Rollercoaster

 ## Dining